God's World, My Lens

 My Lens: Encourage women to enrich their relationship with the Lord

-God's Lens: by seeing themselves through His eyes and
+God's Lens: By seeing themselves through His eyes and

-Your Lens: hearing & seeing Him from your heart
+Your Lens: Hearing & seeing Him from your heart

 book – Reflections of God